 When you arrive (Welcome)

-Our infamous Birmingham ‘Welcome’ awaits you and this year it will be extended so that you can make the most of the range of exciting activities we have to offer and so that you receive a warm Birmingham welcome whenever you arrive.
+Our famous Birmingham ‘Welcome’ awaits you and this year it will be extended so that you can make the most of the range of exciting activities we have to offer and so that you receive a warm Birmingham welcome whenever you arrive.
 Welcome is our name for Freshers, but it’s about much more than getting your ID card…

 We’ll be making the best use of our beautiful outdoor spaces for events and activities on campus.
 If you've been to an open day, you'll know what we mean!
 We’ll be offering an extensive and exciting programme of activity delivered on-campus and virtually.
 We’ll make sure that your arrival process is smooth, and where you’re moving into accommodation you’ll be able to book your own timeslot to arrive.
 Our flagship Welcome addresses delivered by our Vice-Chancellor will be delivered virtually, and there will also be a virtual Parents’ Welcome Address, giving parents and guardians a unique insight into university life and providing further information on the services and support available at Birmingham.